-Hours
+Semester Hours

 AS 101 The Air Force Today 2

 AS 102 The Air Force Today 2

-AS 201 History and Development of
+AS 201 History and Development of U.S. Military Aviation 2

-0

-U.S. Military Aviation Z

-AS 202 History and Development of

-U.S. Military Aviation 2
+AS 202 History and Development of U.S. Military Aviation 2

-d 8
+Total 8

-Professional Officer Course consists of the following courses: -
+Professional Officer Course consists of the following courses:

-The should officer course consists of the following courses.
-Hours
+Semester Hours

-AS 301 Leadership and Management
+AS 301 Leadership and Management 4

 AS 302 Air Force Management and the Junior Officer 4

 AS 401 American National Security Forces in

 Contemporary American Society 4

-AS 402 Military Law, Officership, and Leadership
+AS 402 Military Law, Officership, and Leadership 4

-Ab 402 minuary Law, Onicership, and Leadership 4

 Total 16